ascorbic/unpic-img/README.md

 ### `background`

 Either an image URL, CSS gradient or CSS colour value.
 If set to `auto`, a low-resolution version of the image will be rendered as a background image, with a blurred placeholder effect.
 This is still loaded from the remote server, so if you can instead provide an inline base64-encoded version of the image or background colour, you should do that instead.
+Look at [`@unpic/placeholder`](https://github.com/ascorbic/unpic-placeholder/) for a library that can generate these placeholders.

 Bear in mind that this is not removed after the image loads, so it will be visible if the image has transparency.

 ### `aspectRatio`